 If a parcel is delivered to a pick-up point, there is no need for the delivery vehicle to drive to the consumer’s house.
 If many consumers opt for a delivery to the pick-up point, a larger number of stops in the district will be avoided with one stop at the pick-up point.
 The use of pick-up points may increase traffic and emissions on the part of consumer mobility.
 However, a TNO report does not consider how the consumers get to and from the pick-up points.
 Also, the report does not answer the critical question: what impacts the number of delivery vans on our streets?

 Carbon footprinting methods

-17% less CO2 emissions
+17% fewer CO2 emissions

-An estimation example is provided to illustrate the effect of pick-up points on parcel-level emissions, where under some realistic assumptions, a shift of some 50% from home deliveries to the pick-up points will result in 17% less CO2 emissions in the last mile network and 33% less CO2 emissions in last-mile for the parcels delivered via the pick-up points, compared to the situation when all parcels are delivered to the home addresses.
+An estimation example is provided to illustrate the effect of pick-up points on parcel-level emissions, where under some realistic assumptions, a shift of some 50% from home deliveries to the pick-up points will result in 17% fewer CO2 emissions in the last mile network and 33% fewer CO2 emissions in last-mile for the parcels delivered via the pick-up points, compared to the situation when all parcels are delivered to the home addresses.

 The carbon footprinting methods are adequate for properly stimulating the last-mile networks concerning CO2 reduction by pick-up points.
 The methods work very well for the goals of the transport service provider but are too aggregate to help the consumers make decisions in favor of the pick-up points.
 To help consumers make informed choices about a delivery, a modification of the method would be necessary; the marginal accountancy technique seems to be the most promising in this context.